hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 #### Why are the problems in section 3 so hard?

-I decided to experiment with format and try introducing material in an informal, expository way (section 2) and via problems (in section 3).
-The maturity gap between them may seem large, but I am imagining the latter as assignments for students who have already mastered the basic material.
-In other words, they are "deep end" questions, and assume students know how to swim!
-Whether or not they are pedagogically optimal, the longer questions are also there to make the cheeky rhetorical point that textbooks are dull.
+This post is partly an experiment with format.
+The first experiment was informal, expository and visual (section 2), while the second experiment was an attempt to turn difficult problems into bite-sized chunks (in section 3).
+I'm not sure the latter succeeded, but that's the point of the experiment!

 #### What's next?